DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/paging.md

 To set up a common paging configuration, use the `PagingState`, `LocalPaging`, and `PagingPanel` plugins.

 In the following example, we use the uncontrolled mode and specify only the initial active page number via the `defaultCurrentPage` property of the `PagingState` plugin.
-After that the grid will manage paging state changes internally.
+After that, the grid manages paging state changes internally.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/grid/demos/#/paging/local-paging)